jeswid/DSA4264_toxic-comment-analysis/technical-report.md

 # Apply the sentiment analysis function to the 'text' column
 sentiment_results = labelled['text'].apply(get_sentiment_scores)
 ```
-- **Classification Thresholds for Toxicity:** The final compound score was compared against a threshold when labelling toxic comments.
+- **Classification Thresholds for Toxicity**: The final compound score was compared against a threshold when labelling toxic comments.
 We explored thresholds from -0.4 to -0.8 and classified comments as toxic if the score was lower than the threshold.

 **Huggingface Models**